tarantool/doc/doc/reference/reference_lua/decimal.rst

 .. function:: is_decimal(string-or-number-or-decimal-number)

-    Returns "true" if specified value is decimal and "false" otherwise.
+    Returns "true" if the specified value is a decimal, and "false" otherwise.
     For example if a is 123 then ``decimal.is_decimal(a)`` returns "false".
     If a is decimal.new(123) then ``decimal.is_decimal(a)`` returns "true".